opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 Image processing
 ----------------
-In order to use the morphological operators and obtain good results we need to process the image and remove the noise, change the image to HSV allows to get the contours of image easily.
+In order to use the morphological operators and obtain good results we need to process the image and remove the noise, change the image to HSV allows to get the contours easily.

 - ``Remove noise``
-	We can remove some noise of the image using the method blur of the Imgproc class and then apply a conversion to HSV in order to facilitated the process of object recognition.
+	We can remove some noise of the image using the method blur of the Imgproc class and then apply a conversion to HSV in order to facilitate the process of object recognition.

 	.. code-block:: java